 Dosing Limitations.
-A Marijuana Product Manufacturer may not prepare, and a Marijuana Retailer may not deliver, sell or otherwise distribute an Edible Marijuana Product with potency levels exceeding the following, as tested by an independent Marijuana testing facility licensed in accordance with M.G.L. c.
+A Marijuana Product Manufacturer may not prepare, and a Marijuana Retailer may not deliver, sell or otherwise distribute an Edible with potency levels exceeding the following, as tested by an independent Marijuana testing facility licensed in accordance with M.G.L. c.
 94G, § 15:

-For a single serving of an Edible Marijuana Product, five milligrams (5.00 mg) of active tetrahydrocannabinol (THC);
+For a single serving of an Edible, five milligrams (5.00 mg) of active tetrahydrocannabinol (THC);

-In a single package of multiple Edible Marijuana Product to be eaten, swallowed, or otherwise ingested, not more than 20 servings or 100 milligrams (100.00mg) of active THC; and
+In a single package of multiple Edible to be eaten, swallowed, or otherwise ingested, not more than 20 servings or 100 milligrams (100.00mg) of active THC; and

-The THC content must be homogenous, or evenly distributed throughout the Edible Marijuana Product.
+The THC content shall be homogenous, or evenly distributed throughout the Edible.
 A Retail Marijuana Product shall be considered to not be homogenous if 10% of the infused portion of the Marijuana Product contains more than 20% of the total THC contained within entire Marijuana Product.

 500.160: Testing of Marijuana and Marijuana Products

 No Marijuana Product, including Marijuana, may be sold or otherwise marketed for adult use that is not capable of being tested by Independent Testing Laboratories, except as allowed under 935 CMR 500.000: Adult Use of Marijuana.
 Testing of Marijuana Products shall be performed by an Independent Testing Laboratory in compliance with a protocol(s) established in accordance with M.G.L. c.
-94G, § 15 and in a form and manner determined by the Commission including, but not limited to, the Protocol for Sampling and Analysis of Finished Medical Marijuana Products and Marijuana-infused Products.
+94G, § 15 and in a form and manner determined by the Commission including, but not limited to, the Protocol for Sampling and Analysis of Finished Marijuana and Marijuana Products.
 Testing of environmental media (e.g., soils, solid growing media, and water) shall be performed in compliance with the Protocol for Sampling and Analysis of Environmental Media for Massachusetts Registered Medical Marijuana Dispensaries published by the Commission.

 Marijuana shall be tested for the Cannabinoid Profile and for contaminants as specified by the Commission including, but not limited to, mold, mildew, heavy metals, plant growth regulators, and the presence of Pesticides.
-The Commission may require additional testing.
+In addition to these contaminant tests, final ready-to-sell Marijuana Vaporizer Products shall be additionally screened for heavy metals and Vitamin E Acetate (VEA) in accordance with the relevant provisions of the Protocol for Sampling and Analysis of Finished Marijuana and Marijuana Products.

+The Commission may, at its discretion, require additional testing where necessitated to safeguard the public health or public safety and so identified by the Commission.

 A Marijuana Establishment shall have a written policy for responding to laboratory results that indicate contaminant levels are above acceptable limits established in the protocols identified in 935 CMR 500.160(1).